 • 15th Headmaster: Soke Hosho Shiokawa

-Kenbukan Iaido was established within the Chintokan Karate dojo, Wilmington, Delaware in 1984, and So Shihan Sakimukai was the fist and only student at the time.
+Kenbukan Iaido was established within the Chintokan Karate dojo, Wilmington, Delaware in 1984, and So Shihan Sakimukai was the first and only student at the time.
 Then, Kenbukan Iaido Honbu was relocated to Jacksonville, FL in 1991.
-Hanshi M. Sakimukai received the Mugai Ryu Iaihyodo Menkyo Kaiden in 1996, and later 10th Dan as well as Hanshi from Soke Hosho Shiokawa.
+Hanshi M. Sakimukai received the Mugai Ryu Iaiheido Menkyo Kaiden in 1996, and soon after 10th Dan and Hanshi Shogo in Iaido from Soke Hosho Shiokawa.
 Hanshi M. Sakimukai also received Muso Shinden Ryu Iaido training from late Hanshi Isao Tomioka from Kagoshima Zen Nippon Kendo Renmei.